globalworming/low-tech-ai-pocs/Meetup.md

 Prep with playing gandalf.lakera.ai
 Worms prompt fighting game, bonus when using machine vision.

-Qr code to cloud function that returns minimal form
+// Qr code to cloud function that returns minimal form landbot.io pushes to drive, gui carusel of names and prompts